 Iteration 0 Summary

 Team Sneakers has identified three XP primary practices that will help it become successful.
 The practice of “Whole Team” helps us to collaborate effectively, thinking about each remote member.
 The second practice of using “Stories” focuses our development, and helps us know what goals to accomplish.
 The last XP practice “Quarterly Planning” has been effective, as we have identified the scope of this project, and the methods for achieving that.

+Iteration 1 Summary

+Team Sneakers has spent a significant amount of time trying to follow many of the available XP practices.
+Through the course of this iteration, we have focused on creating our informative workspaces, adhering to pair programming principles, and conducting effective weekly cycle meetings.
+We have had much success as we have learned more about these XP practices, and we feel more confident as a team because of them.

+Since we are not required to institute a test-first approach in this iteration, we have not focused on this practice, but we have tried to follow it when possible.
+The practice of creating tests has helped us as we have continually integrated our code to gitHub, by giving us confidence that our code won’t break.

 Iteration 0 Practices